ThanhTrang1741/carbon_emission_analysis/README.md

 | Wind Turbine G90 2 Megawats  | Electrical Equipment and Machinery | 1251625         |
 | TCDE                         | Materials                          | 198150          |

-**Electrical Equipment and Machinery is the industry groups of these products?**
+  **--> Electrical Equipment and Machinery is the industry groups of these products?**

 ## 3. What are the industries with the highest contribution to carbon emissions?
     SELECT